ima-nyush/Interaction-Lab/Tutorials/H Bridge/README.md

 	// For PWM maximum possible values are 0 to 255 analogWrite(enA, 255);

-	// Turn on motor A & B
+	// Turn on motor A
 	digitalWrite(in1, HIGH);
 	digitalWrite(in2, LOW);

 	delay(2000);

-	// Now change motor directions
+	// Now change motor direction
 	digitalWrite(in1, LOW);
 	digitalWrite(in2, HIGH);

 	delay(2000);

-	// Turn off motors
+	// Turn off motor
 	digitalWrite(in1, LOW);
 	digitalWrite(in2, LOW);

 }

-// This function lets you control speed of the motors void speedControl() {
+// This function lets you control speed of the motor void speedControl() {
 	// Turn on motors
 	digitalWrite(in1, LOW);